Baader Bank Reiterates €78.00 Price Target for Fielmann Aktiengesellschaft (FRA:FIE)

-Fielmann Aktiengesellschaft (FRA:FIE) has been assigned a €78.00 ($91.76) price target by equities research analysts at Baader Bank in a research note issued to investors on Thursday, Borsen Zeitung reports.
-The brokerage presently has a “buy” rating on the stock.
-Baader Bank’s price target would suggest a potential upside of 15.90% from the company’s current price.
+Fielmann Aktiengesellschaft (FRA:FIE) has been assigned a €78.00 ($91.76) price objective by equities research analysts at Baader Bank in a report released on Wednesday, Borsen Zeitung reports.
+The brokerage currently has a “buy” rating on the stock.
+Baader Bank’s target price points to a potential upside of 25.40% from the company’s current price.

 Fielmann Aktiengesellschaft invests in and operates optical and hearing aid businesses.
 The company manufactures, distributes, and retails visual aids and other optical products, including glasses, frames, lenses, sunglasses, contact lenses and accessories, and various merchandise, as well as hearing aids and accessories.